-Prior to joining the Newhouse School's doctoral program, Ploypin Chuenterawong worked as a faculty member at the department of public relations (advertising) in the School of Communication Arts, Chulalongkorn University (Thailand).
-She taught courses in creative strategy for marketing communication, advertising design and computer graphics for advertising.
+Prior to joining the Newhouse School's Ph.D. program, doctoral candidate Ploypin Chuenterawong worked as a faculty member at the Department of Public Relations (advertising) in the School of Communication Arts, Chulalongkorn University (Thailand).
+She taught courses in Creative Strategy for Marketing Communication, Advertising Design and Computer Graphics for Advertising.

-She holds a BA in Communication Arts (2nd Class honors) from Chulalongkorn University.
-She also holds a MA in Applied Imagination (Merit) in the Creative industries from Central Saint Martins, College of Arts and Design in London.
+Chuenterawong holds a B.A. in Communication Arts (2nd Class honors) from Chulalongkorn University.
+She also holds an M.A. in Applied Imagination (Merit) in the Creative industries from Central Saint Martins, College of Arts and Design in London.